claraqin/neonMicrobe/README.md

 # neonMicrobe

 `neonMicrobe` is a suite of functions for downloading, pre-processing, and assembling heterogeneous data around the NEON soil microbe marker gene sequence data.
 To do so, `neonMicrobe` downloads NEON data products from the NEON Data API and processes sequences using the DADA2 workflow.
-In addition, `neonMicrobe` offers a processing-batch infrastructure to encourage explicit versioning of processed data.
+In the future, `neonMicrobe` will offer a processing-batch infrastructure to encourage explicit versioning of processed data.

+## How to cite

+Please cite this package by citing the associated methods paper:

+Qin, C., Bartelme, R., Chung, Y. A., Fairbanks, D., Lin, Y., Liptzin, D., Muscarella, C., Natihani, K., Peay, K., Pellitier, P., St. Rose, A., Werbin, Z., & Zhu, K. (2021).
+From DNA sequences to microbial ecology: Wrangling NEON soil microbe data with the neonMicrobe R package.
+Ecosphere, 12(11). https://doi.org/10.1002/ecs2.3842

 ## Installation